egberts/egberts.github.io-src/content/articles/openssl-reserved-words.md

 BACK UP A BIT
 =============

-But before we go further into `openssl.cnf`, we have to consider who the external influencers are toward the `openssl` binary: shell environment variables.
+But before we go further into `openssl.cnf`, we have to consider who the external influencers can be when using the `openssl` binary: the shell environment variables.

-I've identified the following shell environment names used by `openssl` (by scanning for `getenv()` functions and few other code review tricks) and listed them in this [OpenSSL Environment Variables]({filename}openssl-envvars.md) article.
+I've identified the following shell environment names used by `openssl` (by scanning for `getenv()` functions and few other code review tricks) and compiled a list of them in this [OpenSSL Environment Variables]({filename}openssl-envvars.md) article.

-With that out of the way, now we can delve into OpenSSL configuration file and all its simplicity.
+With that out of the way, we can now delve into OpenSSL configuration file syntax for all its simplicity.

 Why So Complicated?
 -------------------
-I do do believe that the OpenSSL configuration file was originally designed to perform testing and fuzzing of its many settings; later, it became the post de facto configuration for its various certificate creations.
+I do do believe that the OpenSSL configuration file syntax was originally designed to perform testing and fuzzing of its many settings; later, it became the post de facto configuration for its various certificate creations.

-So when you execute `openssl s_client` or `openssl s_server`, a whole new keyword set of OpenSSL configuration gets used (other than the default ones that we all are familiar with that is in `/etc/ssl` (or `/etc/pki/tls` for RedHat).
+So when you execute `openssl s_client` or `openssl s_server`, a whole new keyword set of OpenSSL configuration get used (other than the default ones that we all are familiar with which is `/etc/ssl` (or `/etc/pki/tls` for RedHat).

 Meta keywords
 =============
-The meta keywords used in OpenSSL configuration file is:
+The meta keywords used in OpenSSL configuration file are:

   - `.pragma` - includes other OpenSSL configuration file
   - `.include` - includes other OpenSSL configuration file